joeabrah/pager_themes/uwu_underground/README.md

 # UwU Underground Pager Theme

 Custom theme for WiFi Pineapple Pager (hak5.org)

+*There's still a lot to do, tacking the font colors in each dashboard is next

 ---

 ## 📁 Quick Theme Structure Overview